Gettysburg National Military Park for History Lovers

 - Take at least a few of their free ranger programs which are offered year-round.
 In the summer, they have longer walks and even evening campfire talks, which are great.
 (Amy Smallwood-Ringenberg)

 - Backpacks and big parcels are not allowed inside the Museum and Visitor Center.
-Leave them at the trunk of your car.
+Leave them in the trunk of your car.

 - Save your tickets so you can enter the museum again later in the day.